4ndr0666/Autotest/README.md

 # Shell Script Testing Repository

 ## Overview
-This repository contains a shell script and an automated testing setup using GitHub Actions.
-The purpose is to ensure that any changes to the script maintain its functionality and integrity.
+This repository contains the `combined_gpg_management.sh` shell script and a setup for automated testing using GitHub Actions.

-## Testing Workflow
+## Automated Testing
-The `.github/workflows/shell_unit_test.yml` file defines a GitHub Actions workflow that automatically tests the shell script upon every push to the repository.
+The `.github/workflows/shell_unit_test.yml` file defines the automated testing process.
+It triggers on every push to the repository, running unit tests to verify the functionality of the `combined_gpg_management.sh` script.

-### How It Works
+### Workflow Details
-- On every push, GitHub Actions triggers the workflow.
+- **Trigger**: On every push to the repository.
-- The workflow runs unit tests on the shell script using the `gen-sh-unittest` action.
+- **Test Execution**: Runs unit tests written for `combined_gpg_management.sh`.
-- Test results are outputted for review.
+- **Results**: Outputs the results of the unit tests for review.
-- If there are changes (like test reports), the workflow commits and pushes these back to the repository.

-## Running the Tests Locally
+## Running Tests Locally
-To run the tests on your local machine, [describe how to run the tests locally, including any dependencies or setup required].
+To run the tests locally, [provide instructions on how to run the unit tests for your script].

-## Contributing
-Feel free to contribute to this repository.
-Before pushing your changes, ensure that:
-- Your code adheres to the existing style.
-- You have tested your changes locally.
-- The automated tests pass without any errors.

-## Feedback
-If you encounter any issues or have suggestions, please open an issue or a pull request.